Bridging Kolmogorov Complexity and Deep Learning: Asymptotically Optimal Description Length Objectives for Transformers: Two-Part Codes

 The Transformer architecture~\citep{vaswani2017attention} defines a family of models with various hyperparameters determining the time (e.g., number of layers) and space (e.g., context window size) resources of the model.
 We focus our theoretical analysis on Transformer \emph{encoders} applied to sequence classification, a commonly studied setting \cite[e.g.,][]{devlin2019bert}.

 \begin{thm} There exists an \emph{asymptotically optimal} family of two-part codes for Transformer encoders. \end{thm}

 Figure~\ref{fig:transformer_turing_emulator} captures the main idea.
 Given a universal prefix Turing machine $T$ and resource bound $R$, let $\gZ_{T,R}$ denote the set of programs such that $T$ halts within $R_t$ steps and requires only up to $R_s$ registers on any tape, for any input $x \in \gX$ encoded on the input tape.
 Let $f^z_T: \gX \rightarrow \gL$ be the \emph{model function} computed by $T$ with prefix $z$ on the program tape.
 For a given $R$, we construct a two-part code $M_R$ where the hypothesis space $\gH_{M_R}$ and mapping function $m_{M_R}$ are defined by a Transformer encoder, with $\gO(R_t)$ layers and a context window size of $\gO(R_s)$.
-We use ALTA~\citep{shaw2024alta}, a compiler from symbolic programs to Transformer weights, to construct a function $\zmap$ such that $\forall z \in \gZ_{T,R},~m_{M_R}(\zmap(z)) = f^z_T$.
-While future work could consider alternative ways of constructing such a mapping, our particular construction relies on prepending a sequence of $R_s$ ``prompt tokens'' to the model input, with learnable embeddings.
+We use ALTA~\citep{shaw2024alta}, a compiler from symbolic programs to Transformer weights, to construct a function $\zmap$ such that $\forall z \in \gZ_{T,R},~m_{M_R}(h^z) = f^z_T$ where $h^z = \zmap(T,R,z)$.
+While future work could consider alternative ways of constructing such a mapping (see \ref{sec:alternative-families}), our particular construction relies on prepending a sequence of $R_s$ ``prompt tokens'' to the model input, with learnable embeddings.
 These prompt tokens represent the program $z$, while the attention and MLP weights are configured to act as an interpreter, emulating the Turing machine $T$.
-We can then trivially construct a prior $\alpha_{M_R}(h)$ that such that $\forall z \in \gZ_{T,R},~-\log_2 \alpha_{M_R}(\zmap(z)) = |z| \eqc K(f_T^z)$, with $\alpha_{M_R}(h) = 0$ for hypotheses outside the range of $\zmap$.
+We can then trivially construct a prior $\alpha_{M_R}(h)$ that such that $\forall z \in \gZ_{T,R},~-\log_2 \alpha_{M_R}(h^z) = |z|$, with $\alpha_{M_R}(h) = 0$ for hypotheses outside the range of $\zmap$.
 This construction can be shown to satisfy the conditions of an asymptotically optimal family of codes with respect to $T$.
+Further, any prior satisfying the more relaxed condition $\forall z \in \gZ_{T,R},~-\log_2 \alpha_{M_R}(h^z) < |z| + c_T$ where $c_T$ is a constant not depending on $R$ or $z$ is sufficient.
 (See \ref{sec:app-proof-transformer-two-part-code} for the formal proof.)